tedyun/shortlinks-light/README.md

 This is a lightweight Node.js server for resolving pre-defined short links (also known as "go links").
 For example, this server can redirect the URL `http://yourdomain.com/gl` to `https://google.com`, where one can choose the keyword ("`gl`") that is easy to remember, instead of using a random string as in other "URL shortener" services.
 You can read more about the history of go links [here](https://medium.com/@golinks/the-full-history-of-go-links-and-the-golink-system-cbc6d2c8bb3).

-One can add/remove/modify links by simply editing a JSON file in SSH, which should be good enough for personal use.
+One can add/remove/modify links by simply editing a Google Sheet file and using the provided script to download and load it in memory, which should be good enough for personal use.
 One can optionally implement a front-end and an actual DB backend for a more sophisticated setup.

 # Prerequisite